 Sano stood.
 “Let me see if I can get the rest of it.”
-Hajime nodded; a combination of techniques might be exactly what was needed.
+Hajime nodded; a combination of techniques might be exactly what they needed.

 The only time the ghost seemed to react to anything was when Sano moved.
 Hajime had been slowly pacing the room in order to keep right next to it as it drifted, but when Sano approached, the thing finally held still.
 Could it sense that Sano wanted it to?
 Perhaps, despite claiming not to be a communicator, Sano might have a better chance than Hajime at talking to it.

 Now he’d reached up so his hand hovered in the air near Hajime’s, and his face had taken on an expression of angry concentration.
-Shades had a certain resonance that varied from one to the next, and people that were able to absorb the energy did so by matching that wavelength precisely.
+Shades had a certain resonance that varied from one to the next, and people that absorbed shade energy did so by matching that wavelength precisely.
 It was about the only field where a talent for feeling a particular emotion became a trade skill.
-And it seemed that Sano was particularly good at getting angry — either that or he’d been around this specific spirit so much that it only took him a moment to attune to it and draw off the last remaining shade energy into himself.
+And it seemed Sano was particularly good at getting angry — either that or he’d been around this specific spirit so much that it only took him a moment to attune to it and draw off the last remaining shade energy into himself.

 But it wasn’t the last.
-Or at least the action did not help.
+Or at least the action didn’t help.
 Continued attempts at communicating with the ghost, either giving or receiving ideas, met with the same failure as before, and that sense of being attacked (and the near-migraine that went with it) did not diminish.
-Hajime still could not begin to sense a consciousness anywhere in there, and that he didn’t know whether or not he should be able to only complicated things.
+Hajime still couldn’t begin to sense a consciousness anywhere in there, and not knowing whether or not he should be able to only complicated things.

 “This isn’t working,” he said quietly.